 You can contact the Point-to-Point Authority, British Horseracing Authority, British Racing School, Northern Racing College, or the Point-to-Point Owners and Riders Association, to learn more about getting involved as a Point-to-Point Rider.

-Budding Riders under the age of 16 can also get involved thanks to the introduction of Pony Racing.
-Contact details on Pony Racing can be found in the Who’s Who section.
+Budding Riders under the age of 16 can also get involved through Pony Racing - contact details on Pony Racing can be found in the Who’s Who section.